yaqwsx/bcthesis/symdivine.md

   where we describe this store in detail.
 This store is used as a primary one in current release of \symdivine.

-* empty store -- does not represent any memory valuations and only collects sequence of transformations applied to the store.
+* Empty store -- does not represent any memory valuations and only collects sequence of transformations applied to the store.
 This is not useful for any verification technique, however it can be used to translate \llvm bit-code into different kind of formalism.
 See next section where we describe this